-Solution 4 – Check modem compatibility
+4. Check modem compatibility

 Finally, if none of the previous solutions helped you resolve the problem, consider checking the modem compatibility if you’re using Windows Server.
-It needs to be in the Windows Server HCL list.
+It needs to be on the Windows Server HCL list.
 The ones which are not on the list might or might not work.

 Also, if the error started appearing after a system update, you can always roll back to a previous version and look for improvements.
-In addition, some users managed to send the scanned files via the Photos app to multiple recipients.
+In addition, some users managed to send scanned files via the Photos app to multiple recipients.